codio/knowledge/source/instructors/authoring/guides/markdown_content.rst

 Custom CSS
 **********

-In Play Mode or while previewing, your content appears exactly as students will see it.
+Your content in Play Mode or preview matches the student view exactly.

 To customize the default CSS styling, navigate to **Tools → Guide → Add Custom CSS**.